apache/dolphinscheduler-website/docs/en-us/user_doc/backend-deployment.md

 #### Preparations 1: Installation of basic software (self-installation of required items)

- * Mysql (5.5+) :  Optional
+ * PostgreSQL (8.2.15+) or Mysql (5.5+) :  You can choose either PostgreSQL or Mysql.
  * JDK (1.8+) :  Mandatory
  * ZooKeeper(3.4.6+) ：Mandatory
- * Hadoop (2.6+) ：Optionally, if you need to use the resource upload function, MapReduce task submission needs to configure Hadoop (uploaded resource files are currently stored on Hdfs)
+ * Hadoop (2.6+) or MinIo ：Optionally, if you need to use the resource upload function, You can choose either Hadoop or MinIo.
  * Hive (1.2.1) :   Optional, hive task submission needs to be installed
  * Spark(1.x,2.x) :  Optional, Spark task submission needs to be installed
- * PostgreSQL(8.2.15+) : Optional, PostgreSQL PostgreSQL stored procedures need to be installed

 ```
  Note: DolphinScheduler itself does not rely on Hadoop, Hive, Spark, PostgreSQL, but only calls their Client to run the corresponding tasks.